RichardDorsett/richarddorsett.github.io/_pages/publications.md

 permalink: /publications/
 ---

-Publications are organised by type - follow the links below:
+Publications are organised into the following types:

 * [Journal articles](/journals/)
 * [Working papers](/workingpapers/)